-As of December 31, 2014 and 2013, the Group's notes and account receivables were concentrated on 4 and 6 customers, whose accounts represented 56% and 69% of the total notes and account receivables, respectively.
-In order to reduce the credit risk on these account receivables, the Group continues to evaluate the financial status of these customers and request for collaterals when necessary.
-The Group evaluates the possible collectability of account receivables periodically and accrues allowance for doubtful accounts, if necessary.
+As of December 31, 2014 and 2013, the Company's notes and account receivables (included the related parties) were concentrated on 6 customers, whose accounts represented 73% and 80% of the total notes and account receivables, respectively.
+In order to reduce the credit risk on these account receivables, the Company continues to evaluate the financial status of these customers and request for collaterals when necessary.
+The Company evaluates the collectibility of account receivables periodically and accrues allowance for doubtful accounts, if necessary.
 Therefore, bad debt expense has always been under management's expectation.